top of page

 • What happens when we encounter a particular stretch of the path in our journey of life?

-• Whether comforting and delightful or uneasy and painful how do we listen to our hearts and attend to our inner lives as God intended?
+• Whether comforting and delightful or uneasy and painful, how do we listen to our hearts and attend to our inner lives as God intended?

-• What are the seeds of my life?
-What are the losses and scars of my life?
-What are the seasons of my life?
+• What are the losses and scars of my life?

 Engaging the Journey